-Unlike the PLLA threads, The PDO’s are not anchored to the scalp.
-They are called floating threads and their lift is due to the small pull from each individual thread that does not feel tight but looks tight.
+Unlike the PLLA threads, The PDO’s are not anchored.
+They are called floating threads and their tightening effect is due to the small pull from each individual thread.?

 What do you like about the procedure?

-I like the idea of creating a Vlift of the face through a lot of small threads, which will leave a lot of new collagen behind and achieve a natural look.
+I like the idea of creating a tightening of the face through a lot of small threads, which will leave a lot of new collagen behind and achieve a natural look.

 They are addictive!
-After the initial full face lift, the top ups every 6-12 months, will become part of the face maintenance of the modern woman.
+After the initial full thread lift, the top ups every 6-12 months, will become part of the face maintenance of the modern woman.